cloudfour/constraint-validation-api-demo/README.md

 Add links:

 - Part 4 of this series will explore this very topic.
-- In Part 3 of this article series, we’ll look at one way of solving this challenge, so don’t go too far!
-- As mentioned above, Part 3 of this series will dive into writing custom JavaScript validation for a checkbox group.
 - Part 4 will explore using the Constraint Validation API’s ValidityState interface to help render custom validation error messages.

 ## Notes